aws/aws-toolkit-vscode/docs/connecting-to-aws.md

 -   If the shared AWS credentials file is not found, the Toolkit prompts for a profile name, an access key ID, and the corresponding secret access key.
 This information is then used to create an initial credentials file.
 -   If the shared AWS credentials file is found, it is opened in VS Code for editing, and the Toolkit provides information about how to change the file.

+## Working with Regions in other Partitions

+Partitions influence which regions are available for an account to operate in.
+Many regions commonly used belong to the 'aws' partition, such as 'us-east-1' (N. Virginia).
+Some regions such as Beijing reside in [other partitions](https://docs.aws.amazon.com/general/latest/gr/rande.html#learn-more).

+Toolkit support for regions in other partitions is dependent on the type of credentials being used, as outlined below.
+Portions of the Toolkit's features may not be available in every partition.

+### Partition support using Shared Credentials Profiles

+If a profile contains a `region` key, its value will be used to determine the partition used by these credentials.
+When `region` is not found, the profile is assumed to have the region `us-east-1`.